-The findings from this cross sectional study will provide valuable insights into the burden of WMSDs and help inform policymakers and healthcare professionals in designing targeted interventions to address the causal issues effectively.
-This study will provide a positional approach in order to be able to determine te situation of WMSDs and related factors among office workers in Khoi, Iran.
-Additionally, based on these data, the researchers could design proper interventional preventive program to improving WMSDs, reducing related factors and improving work ability among office workers.
+The findings from this cross-sectional study will provide valuable insights into the burden of WMSDs and help inform policymakers and healthcare professionals in designing targeted interventions to address the causal issues effectively.
+This study will provide a positional approach to be able to determine the situation of WMSDs and related factors among office workers in Khoi, Iran.
+Additionally, based on these data, the researchers could design proper interventional preventive programs to improve WMSDs, reducing related factors and improving work ability among office workers.